 Frequently Asked Questions

-What is Bean-to-Bar?
+What is Bean to Bar?

-Bean-to-Bar means that every stage of the chocolate making process is done by the chocolate maker in-house using traditional techniques and minimal ingredients (no additives, preservatives or chemicals).
+Bean to Bar means that every stage of the chocolate making process is done by the chocolate maker in-house using traditional techniques and minimal ingredients (no additives, preservatives or chemicals).
 This means our beans have to be exceptional quality.
 We hand select and grade our single origin beans from the Solomon Islands and once the beans have fermented and dried we ship them to our chocolate factory in NZ.
 It is here that our beans are roasted, cracked, winnowed, conched and tempered in small batches, using traditional artisan techniques.

 Where do your cacao beans come from?

 We source our cacao directly from our growers in the Solomon Islands.
-By working at origin and building long-term relationships, we ensure quality, traceability, and fair payment to farmers, with no unnecessary middlemen.
+By working at origin and building long term relationships, we ensure quality, traceability, and fair payment to farmers, with no unnecessary middlemen.

 Our unwavering commitment to improve their communities’ standard of living by trading fairly including paying a premium for our beans, fair wages, workers' rights, gender equality, and child free labor - is matched only by our uncompromising commitment to producing the best premium quality chocolate in the world.